salmonix/incremental_query_cache/README.md

 ## Synopsis

-The query cache is an incremental cache for complex result sets that have at least one monotone incremental attribute - that is time stamp at the time of writing - and where there is no removal from the cached dataset.
-The cache is used in a scenario that is not write intensive, but the data sets are results of expensive computation.
+The query cache stores the result set of queries and offers a simple API to update that result set.
+The cache table is identified by the query itself.
+The query must return entities that can be uniquely indexed to update _entities_ of the result set.
+For detecting changes the use of a last_change TS attribute in the source table is proposed.

+Note: see the Milan_PgConf_2019_Presentation.ppx file, from slide xxx.

+## Limitations

+1. currently there is no DELETE algorithm implemented
+2. the result set must have a unique key constraint
+3. the user must provide the update SQL

 ## Installation